From: chak

 - compiler is provided by renamer) to the rest of the compiler is provided

-+ by TcRnDriver
++ by TcRnDriver.

-Entire modules are processed by calling tcRnModule
+Entire modules are processed by calling tcRnModule and GHCi

-- uses tcRnStmt
+- uses tcRnStmt and tcRnExpr to typecheck

 - statements and expressions, respectively.
 Moreover,

-are provided to
+- tcRnIface and tcRnExtCore are provided to

 - typecheck interface files and external Core code.

-+ uses tcRnStmt
++ uses tcRnStmt, tcRnExpr, and

-to typecheck statements and expressions, and to
++ tcRnType to typecheck statements and expressions, and to

 + kind check types, respectively.
-Moreover, tcRnExtCore
+Moreover, tcRnExtCore is

 + provided to typecheck external Core code.
 Moreover,

-is used by Template Haskell - more
++ tcTopSrcDecls is used by Template Haskell - more

 + specifically by TcSplice.tc_bracket